Community and the Beekeeper

 It was the Monday before Thanksgiving three months prior to this retreat that I was driving down dark and deserted streets to the hospital after having received The Phone Call late that night.
 A man with a heavy accent spoke.
 “My name is Innocent, ma’am, like your English word innocent.
 I am a nurse in the ER.
 This is not a joke.
 Your daughter has been in an accident.
 She is very, very sick.
 You need to come now.”
 As I drove, the radio played Mandessa’s “Overcomer,” Rebekah’s theme song.
 Lord, I’m not an overcomer and I don’t want to be.
 Then, a man was singing “Lord, I need you.
 How I need you.”
 Yes, Lord, I need You.
 I turned off the radio.
 It would be awhile before I sang again.

 The music was beginning as I entered the chapel and walked down the pew.
 I stood next to Katia.
-We said some prayers, heard a collect, and read from Isaiah.
-I will uphold you with my righteous right hand (Is.
-41:10b).
+We said some prayers, heard a collect, and read from Psalm 63.
+My soul clings to You; Your right hand holds me fast.
 We began singing a praise song.
 My eyes were closed, but tears began flowing down my cheeks.
 I didn’t understand why.
 Then, I realized we were singing that same song I had heard on the way to the hospital.
 On my way to say goodbye to my 23-year-old daughter.
 I need you, Lord, I need you.
 I began to cry out to God in the silence of my crumbling heart.
 How!?
 How are you going to uphold me with your righteous right hand?
 At that moment, Katia put her right hand around my shoulder and unwittingly held me together.

 After our opening ceremony, we departed to various pull-outs, and I embarked on a silent prayer retreat, which consisted of being alone in prayer with God in a quiet place for an hour.
 I went outside to the prayer garden.
 Much like the original disciples in that other garden, I was done after about ten minutes and began journaling my sweet worship experience with the strong right hand of the beekeeper.
 At the end of the hour, I noticed Katia across the way on the playground and thought about letting her read my journal entry.
 But, I dismissed the idea.
 There was a fence between us and lots of other reasons if I thought long enough.
 Yet when I went inside to the ladies’ room, Katia was standing outside of it.
 I gave her my paper and said, “I think you’re supposed to read this,” then slipped into the restroom.
 My face wasn’t nearly as splotchy as I expected and after I composed myself, I returned to my friend.
 Now she was crying.
 “I was just standing there singing,” she explained, “and the Lord said, ‘Put your arm around her.
 Now.’ “